Assurity Life Critical Illness Insurance

 Jason Stolz CLTC, CRPC

 At Diversified Insurance Brokers, we help families protect their income and lifestyle when life takes an unexpected turn.
-Assurity Life’s Critical Illness Insurance is designed to pay a lump-sum cash benefit after a covered diagnosis, so you can focus on recovery instead of worrying about how to pay the bills.
+Assurity Life’s Critical Illness Insurance is designed to pay a lump-sum cash benefit directly to you after a covered diagnosis — so you can focus on recovery and treatment decisions instead of worrying about how to keep up with the bills that don’t stop arriving just because you’re in the middle of a health crisis.

-Because we’re an independent, family-owned agency, we often look at Assurity’s critical illness protection alongside other tools that protect your household in different ways, such as disability income coverage for paycheck replacement and longer-range planning options like long-term care strategies that can help manage extended care costs later in life.
-If Assurity ends up being the right fit, we’ll show you how critical illness coverage can complement your existing health insurance, savings, and retirement plan—so you’re not forced to drain accounts or make rushed financial decisions during a crisis.
+Because we are an independent, family-owned agency, we often evaluate Assurity’s critical illness protection alongside other tools that protect your household in different ways — such as disability income coverage for paycheck replacement and longer-range planning options like long-term care strategies that address extended care costs later in life.
+If Assurity turns out to be the right fit, we will show you how critical illness coverage coordinates with your existing health insurance, savings, and retirement plan — so you are not forced to drain accounts or make rushed financial decisions during a crisis when your attention should be on recovery.

-If you prefer to handle your own application online, you can do that here as well.
-The quote-and-apply experience is designed to be self-directed, so you can start, stop, and finish on your schedule—without needing a sales appointment—while still having access to our team if you want a second opinion on benefit levels or plan design.
+If you prefer to handle your application on your own schedule, you can do that directly through the online portal.
+The quote-and-apply experience is fully self-directed — you can start, pause, and finish without needing a sales appointment — while still having access to our team if you want a second opinion on benefit levels or plan design before submitting.

 Quote & Apply for Assurity Critical Illness Insurance Online